“Theatre doesn’t last. Only in people’s memories and in their hearts. But that’s life. Beauty and sadness. And that is why theatre is life.”

 I next branched into two directions – I was offered the opportunity to take over from Roundabout Theatre Company the development of the play “Steinbrenner!” written by Ira Berkow and Bill Madden, which I continued to develop for three years and for which I produced three readings, and I invested in the Off-Broadway Obie Award winning production of James Ortiz’s “The Woodsman” at New World Stage, both enriching experiences.

-From there, I stepped up a level and became an investor in the multiple award-winning musical phenomenon “Come From Away”, which now boasts five productions (Broadway, Toronto, a North American Tour in its second year, London and Australia).
+From there, I stepped up a level and became an investor in the multiple award-winning musical phenomenon “Come From Away”, which now boasts four productions (Broadway, a North American Tour, London and Australia).
 What pure joy to be associated with this production, its creative team, production team, actors, many of whom I consider friends, co-producers, other investors, and most of the people portrayed in the show.

-In 2019, I stepped up another level, and was honored to become a co-producer of the Drama Desk Award winning play “The Inheritance” by Matthew Lopez.
+In 2019, I stepped up another level, and was honored became a co-producer of the Tony® Award and Drama Desk Award winning play “The Inheritance” by Matthew Lopez.